apache/airflow/docs/apache-airflow-providers-cncf-kubernetes/operators.rst

 .. note::
   If you use `Google Kubernetes Engine <https://cloud.google.com/kubernetes-engine/>`__, consider using the
-  :ref:`GKEStartPodOperator <howto/operator:GKEStartPodOperator>` operator as it
+  :ref:`GKEPodOperator <howto/operator:GKEPodOperator>` operator as it
   simplifies the Kubernetes authorization process.

 .. note::